harvester/harvesterhci.io/kb/2024-07-22/harvester_cluster_shutdown_and_restart.md

 Shutdown scheduled for Mon 2024-07-22 06:58:56 UTC, use 'shutdown -c' to cancel.
 ```

-3. Wait until all those nodes are downs
+3. Wait until all those nodes are down.

 ### 4.2 Shutdown Control-plane Nodes and Witness Node

-To now, there are generally three control-plane nodes left, and three `etcd-*` pods are running in `kube-system` namespaces.
+So far, there are generally three control-plane nodes left, and three `etcd-*` pods are running in `kube-system` namespaces.

 The first step is to find which one of the `etcd-*` pod is running as the leader.